danielrzhang/danielrzhang/README.md

 <img src=https://img.shields.io/badge/twitter-%2300acee.svg?&style=for-the-badge&logo=twitter&logoColor=white alt=twitter style="margin-bottom: 5px;" />
 </a>
 <p></p>
-I’m a first-year computer science student 🧑‍💻 at the University of Waterloo, and I'm interested in full-stack development, app development, and computer programming.
+I’m a first-year CS student 🧑‍💻 studying the University of Waterloo, and I'm interested in full-stack development, app development, and computer programming!

 <br/>

 ## About Me

-- 💻 I have experience with competitive programming and video game development
+- 💻 I have done competitive programming and video game development in the past
+- ⚡ I am experienced with the Java, Python, C, and C++ programming languages
-- 🔭 I’m currently working on a [Quiz App](https://github.com/danielrzhang/quiz-app) using Android Studio and Kotlin
+- 🔭 Working on a [Quiz App](https://github.com/danielrzhang/quiz-app) using Android Studio and Kotlin
-- 🌱 I’m learning how to design webpages using HTML, CSS, and JavaScript
+- 🌱 I am currently learning how to design webpages using HTML, CSS, and JavaScript
-- 🚀 I'm looking forward to developing my personal website in the near future!
+- 🚀 Looking forward to developing my personal website in the near future!
-- ⚡ Fun fact: My go-to programming language is Java ☕
+- 🤖 Fun fact: My go-to programming language is Java ☕

 <br/>